gschmutz/various-demos/iot-truck-demo/README.md

 kafka-topics --zookeeper zookeeper-1:2181 --create --topic truck_driver --partitions 8 --replication-factor 2 --config cleanup.policy=compact --config segment.ms=100 --config delete.retention.ms=100 --config min.cleanable.dirty.ratio=0.001
 ```

+If you don't like to work with the CLI, you can also create the Kafka topics using the [Kafka Manager GUI](http://streamingplatform:9000).

 ### Prepare Database Table